zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 in a specific flash location as every change in the storage area requires a metadata update.

-**Flash device** - In the current design, the flash device is used by bootloader (BL2) and SST.
-In an alternative design, the flash device needs to be defined for SST separately from BL2 even though it is the same.

 **PSA internal trusted storage API** - In the current design, the service does not use the PSA Internal Trusted Storage API to write the rollback protection values stored in the internal storage.
 The PSA Internal Trusted Storage API is